GIFTY-SHARON-K/EmployeeChurnPrediction/README.md

     ![image](https://user-images.githubusercontent.com/71095797/155857415-4b07251f-07fe-4601-a319-ba9759237396.png)
     6. Training the model this is done by combining the result of the Two-Class Decision Forest Classifier and the training data from the split data which holds 80% of the data.
     7. Score model is done by combining the result from train model and the testing data from the split data which holds 20% of the data.
-    8. Evaluate model this is done by taking score model as input and the output can be visualized as follows
+    8. Evaluate model this is done by taking score model as input and the output can be visualized as follows and is also followed by a youtube video of demonstration of Employee Churn Prediction.

     ![image](https://user-images.githubusercontent.com/71095797/155857562-769ff842-697a-44f7-8a0e-a135310c7474.png)

       https://youtu.be/Ul0Ai4gTke8

-      The above link is a youtube video of demonstration of Employee Churn Prediction.